devops329/devops/instruction/docker/docker.md

 The core technology for Docker containers came from existing Linux technology, primarily LinuX Containers (LXC).
 Linux `namespaces` isolate the docker application's view of the operating systems environment.
 This includes process trees, network, user IDs, and the file system.
 The kernel's `cgroups` limit the available memory and CPU.

-Once a container is executing in a hosted environment a `container image` can be captured that only consists of the changes that were added to their parent container.
+Once a container is executing in a hosted environment, a `container image` can be captured that consists only of the changes that were added to the parent container.
 This use a delta based filesystem called OverlayFS and makes the resulting size of the container image much smaller because it doesn't have all the files represented by the entire operating system.

-A container image is then uploaded to a container registry where in can be downloaded an ran in any environment that supports the container execution standard.
-Generally this works most efficiently on Linux systems executing an runC (Docker) or CRI-O (Kubernetes) runtime.
+A container image is then uploaded to a container registry where in can be downloaded and run in any environment that supports the container execution standard.
+Generally this works most efficiently on Linux systems executing a runC (Docker) or CRI-O (Kubernetes) runtime.
 Although, other runtimes and OS specific adaptations exist to make containers work on operating systems such as Windows and OSX.

 💡 Diving deep into the Linux kernel's support for containers would make a great curiosity project.

 ## Comparison to Virtual Machines

 The technology that Docker upset is called virtual machines (VM).
-The idea with a virtual machine is that you take a physical server run a hypervisor layer that hides the actual characteristics of the underlying hardware from a copy of an operating system running in the virtual machine.
-This effectively isolation every virtual machine from each other.
+The idea with a virtual machine is that you take a physical server and run a hypervisor layer that hides the actual characteristics of the underlying hardware from a copy of an operating system running in the virtual machine.
+This effectively isolates every virtual machine from each other.
 It also creates significant overhead since operating systems consume significant amounts of overhead.
 The OS also takes a long time to boot up which creates a significant start up cost when you are attempting to deploy applications quickly.

 ![Virtual machine overview](virtualMachineOverview.png)

-Containers by contrast, run directly on the existing operation system and create isolation using the operating system's native infrastructure (namespaces and cgroups).
+Containers, by contrast, run directly on the existing operation system and create isolation using the operating system's native infrastructure (namespaces and cgroups).
 That means a container can spin up in a few seconds, where a virtual machine might take minutes.

 ![Docker overview](dockerOverview.png)